-Apprentices shall be entitled to an amount equivalent to the apprenticeship pay paid in November, payable at the same date.
+Apprentices shall be entitled to an amount equivalent to the apprentice income paid in November, payable at the same date.
 Item 3 of Section 14 shall apply mutatis mutandis.

 Section 16: Holiday Bonus and Christmas Bonus for Part-time Employment